rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 >   idealizations that allow the scientist to ignore certain factors,
 >   for example, and [more] easily relate the theory to observations. [^French2007p81]

+Holm:

+>   Fermat's principle (that the light ray passing from one point to another in an
+>   optical medium takes the path of stationary optical length) is complementary to
+>   Huygens' principle (that a later wave front emerges as the envelope of wavelets
+>   emitted from the present wave front).
+Both principles are only models of reality,
+>   but they are models in the best sense.
+Both are transcendent fabrications that
+>   intuited the results of a later, more fundamental principle (Maxwell's equations)
+>   and gave accurate predictions at the level of physical perception in their time.
+>   Without being the full truth by being physically tenable themselves, they
+>   fulfilled the tasks for which they were developed and they laid the foundations
+>   for more fundamental theories.
+Light rays do not exist and points along a
+>   light wave do not emit light.
+However, both principles work quite well in the
+>   design of optical instruments!
+In addition, both principles are still interesting
+>   now as the mathematical definitions of rays and wave fronts, respectively,
+>   although neither fully represents the physical principles of optics. [^Holm2011Ipxvi]

 Model the theory:

 $$ \text{Theory} + \text{Modeling} \longrightarrow \text{Model} $$